-Latest Capability Description Location of Level of Respons- Changes Future Adoption or Version Date Assessment: Planning and Regulatory Resources Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective -ness Since Last Haz Mit Plan (2015) Improvements to Capability annually for update.
+Latest Capability Description Location of Level of Respons- Changes Future Adoption or Version Date Related to hazard mitigation planning and coordination Capability Entire Town or Selected Areas Effective -ness Since Last Haz Mit Plan (2015) Improvements to Capability annually for update.
 2019 PB Capital Improvement s Program 2019-2024 Strategic 6-year long term planning for improvement of Town equipment over \$50,000 Put funding away.
 Several Capital Reserve Funds, sometimes take out funding intended for another project.
 Entire Town High Planning Board CIP updated in 2018 for 2018-2019.
 Continue to update annually and place funding into CRFs for respective hazard mitigation projects.
-Deering BUILDING CC DDES, PERMITTING, II NSPECTIO NS 2015 (State) BI NFPA 101 Life Safety Codes Occupancy Inspections Contains 15 types of occupancies that may be inspected by Fire Departments - Places of Assembly - Mercantile - Business - Health Care - Ambulatory Health Care - Residential Board and Care - Day Care - Educational - Apartment Buildings - Lodging or Rooming Housing - Hotel or Dormitory - 1 and 2 Family Dwellings - Industrial - Storage - Detention and correctional The Wilds of New England, Residential Board and Care (His Mansion and Robin Hill), Church, Residential Homes High Building Inspector Continued inspections for these types of buildings, and state adopted new 2015 codes Would like to see the State adopt the current version, consider adoption of requirement for sprinklers for all new residential and places of assembly 2015 (State) FD NFPA 1 Fire Codes Permitting Section 1:12, and Table 1.12.7a specifically outline instances when permits are required All New structures High Fire Dept Would like to see the State adopt the current version 2015 BI State Building Codes The State has adopted statewide requirements for compliance of 2015 residential and Entire Town High Building Inspector State adopted the most recent & current Would like to see the State adopt the current version
+Deering BUILDING CO DDES, PERMITTING, II NSPECTIO VS 2015 (State) BI NFPA 101 Life Safety Codes Occupancy Inspections Contains 15 types of occupancies that may be inspected by Fire Departments - Places of Assembly - Mercantile - Business - Health Care - Ambulatory Health Care - Residential Board and Care - Day Care - Educational - Apartment Buildings - Lodging or Rooming Housing - Hotel or Dormitory - 1 and 2 Family Dwellings - Industrial - Storage - Detention and correctional The Wilds of New England, Residential Board and Care (His Mansion and Robin Hill), Church, Residential Homes High Building Inspector Continued inspections for these types of buildings, and state adopted new 2015 codes Would like to see the State adopt the current version, consider adoption of requirement for sprinklers for all new residential and places of assembly 2015 (State) FD NFPA 1 Fire Codes Permitting Section 1:12, and Table 1.12.7a specifically outline instances when permits are required All New structures High Fire Dept Continued to issue permits for all new and remodeled structures, and the state adopted new 2015 codes Would like to see the State adopt the current version 2015 BI State Building Codes The State has adopted statewide requirements for compliance of 2015 residential and Entire Town High Building Inspector State adopted the most recent & current Would like to see the State adopt the current version